KatTiel/brain_tumor_classification_CNN/README.md

 - [Brain Tumor Image Dataset](https://www.kaggle.com/datasets/denizkavi1/brain-tumor/data) (2)

 ## Data Set & Preprocessing
 Total number of MRI scans: 3064

 Glioma images: 1426 (46.5%), Meningioma images: 708 (23.1%), Pituitary tumor images: 930 (30.4%)

 The data set was split into a **training set** (80%, 2451 records), a **validation set** (10%, 306 records) and a **test set** (10%, 307 records).

 ## Pre-trained Base ResNet50
 For this task, a Convolutional Neural Network (CNN) known as ResNet50 was employed as the pre-trained base.
-It was compared against other CNN models like VGG16 and VGG19, showing significantly superior performance.
+It was prior compared against other CNN models like VGG16 and VGG19, showing a significantly superior performance.
 ResNet50 has 50 layers and makes use of a technique called residual learning.
 This involves using shortcuts/skip connections between layers to learn adjustments to the input data rather than attempting to directly learn the entire transformation.
 This approach makes the network very effective.

-## Strategies to Diminish Overfitting
+## Strategies used to Diminish Overfitting
 ### Dropout
 Randomly selected neurons are dropped out or ignored with a certain probability.
 This encourages generalization as the network does not rely too heavily on individual neurons.